mblarsen/env-lease/docs/USAGE.md

 **4. No Arguments:**
 To get all variables as they are:

 ```toml
 transform = ["json", "explode"]
 # Result: ORY_API_KEY, ORY_API_SECRET, AWS_REGION
 ```

-**Safety Blacklist:** To prevent accidental clobbering of critical system variables, `env-lease` enforces a blacklist on the *final* generated variable name.
+**Safety Blacklist:** To prevent accidental clobbering of critical system variables, `env-lease` enforces a blacklist on the _final_ generated variable name.
 If a generated variable is blacklisted (e.g., `PATH`), the grant operation will fail.

 > **Note:** The `explode` transform can only be used with `lease_type = "env"` or `lease_type = "shell"`.
 It cannot be used to create multiple files.

----

 ## Scaffolding Configuration from `.env`